 Book volumes will have a critical introduction, written by the editor, and contributor-written essays 5,000-8,000 words in length.
 The academic journal symposia will be devoted to a relevant theme and will be specially edited by partner scholars.
 These grants may be used to underwrite direct expenses, pay the editor(s) and pay contributors.
 As a non-profit organization, the Institute for Humane Studies has a policy against supporting institutional overhead or indirect costs when making grants to university scholars.

 - Clear relevance of the project to the themes above

 - Include 12-15 contributors that offer both sympathetic and critical perspectives

-- Agreement confirmed with publisher or journal
+- Proof of interest from publisher or journal

 Application and Deadlines